Vallejo (ferry): Later life

 Vallejo deteriorated badly during the 1960s.
 Varda died suddenly in 1971, as did Watts in 1973.
-Talks, seminars, and musical events continued on the boat after Watts' death and into the 1980s, as the SCP remained a viable entity which charitably hosted such events as part of their mission statement.
-From the early 1970s.
+Talks, seminars, and musical events continued on the boat after Watts' death and into the 1980s, as the SCP remained a viable entity that charitably hosted such events as part of their mission statement from the early 1970s.
 Lama Govinda and Li Gotami held talks there.
 Also, Elsa Gidlow and Margo St. James held the first meeting of Whores, Housewives and Others (WHO) here at this time.
-Tai chi master Al Huang held seminars with flute playing, dancing and meditation before and for several years after Watts died in 1973.
-In 1978 Alfred Sorensen, a mystic known as Sunyata held weekly meetings there where he would answer questions from visitors.
+Tai chi master Al Huang held seminars on flute playing, dancing, and meditation before and for several years after Watts died in 1973.
+In 1978, Alfred Sorensen, a mystic known as Sunyata, held weekly meetings there where he would answer questions from visitors.
 Mickey Hart of the Grateful Dead gave a concert here.

-Marian Saltman, who had begun living on Vallejo in 1971, rented for years and arranged for its purchase in 1981, when she began to restore the boat.
+Marian Saltman, who had begun living on Vallejo in 1971, rented it for years and arranged for its purchase in 1981, when she began to restore the boat.
 She said, "I hope she will continue to be the home of remarkable people and ideas, and I wish her to serve the creative and artistic needs of Sausalito and the Bay Area."
 In 1985, the San Francisco Zen Center took possession of the vessel when Saltman no longer wanted to continue her payments to the SCP.
-The SFZC soon gave up the dilapidated boat whose upkeep became unwieldy.
+The SFZC soon gave up the dilapidated boat, whose upkeep had become unwieldy.

 Now in private hands, the Vallejo was transferred across the San Francisco Bay to an Alameda shipyard for repairs in 2000, and then returned to her dock in Sausalito.
 A new fiberglass outer hull was constructed and installed.
 The houseboat operates as a private residence with no visitation permitted.